 Ground covers, Herbs, Perennials

 Sometimes sold as T. praecox arcticus ‘Pseudolanuginosus’.
-Forms a flat to undulating mat 2–3 in. high, 3 ft. wide.
+Forms a flat to undulating mat 2–3 in. high and 3 ft. wide.
 Stems are densely clothed with elliptical, woolly gray leaves.
 Blooms seldom and sparsely; when it does, produces pinkish flowers in leaf joints in midsummer.
 Becomes slightly rangy in winter.
-Use in rock crevices, between stepping-stones, spilling over bank or raised bed, covering small patches of ground.
+Use in rock crevices, between steppingstones, spilling over a bank or raised bed, or covering small patches of ground.

 Husky, rather coarse plant with velvety green leaves and spectacular gaudy flowers; native from Mexico...

 Biennial grown as an annual.
 European native blooms the first year if sown between early fall and earl...

 Botanically, the onion is Allium cepa, a species not known in the wild.
 More so than for othe...